landon-thull/leetcode/src/Strings/PartitioningMinDeciBinary/MinPartitions.md

 the for loop 10 times.

 ### Space Complexity
-This solution has O(1) space complexity.
+This solution has <span style="color:green">O(1)</span> space complexity.
 We only initialize one variable, an integer, which uses 4 bytes of space regardless of the value.